Whoaa512/starred/README.md

 - [seliopou/elm-d3](https://github.com/seliopou/elm-d3) - Elm bindings for D3.js
 - [philc/vimium](https://github.com/philc/vimium) - The hacker's browser.
 - [jamesmacaulay/react-bacon](https://github.com/jamesmacaulay/react-bacon) - A little module for using React with Bacon.js
 - [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows for loading parts of the application on demand.
-Through "loaders", modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.
+Through "loaders", modules can be CommonJs, AM
 - [steves/node-jira](https://github.com/steves/node-jira) - A nodejs wrapper for the JIRA REST API
 - [antimatter15/ocrad.js](https://github.com/antimatter15/ocrad.js) - OCR in Javascript via Emscripten
 - [ripplejs/ripple](https://github.com/ripplejs/ripple) - A tiny foundation for building reactive views
 - [aychtang/game-of-life-ui](https://github.com/aychtang/game-of-life-ui) - A conway's game of life implementation and view.
 - [nytimes/pourover](https://github.com/nytimes/pourover) - A library for simple, fast filtering and sorting of large collections in the browser.
-There is a community-maintained fork that addresses a handful of post-NYT issues available via @hhsnopek's https://github.com/hhsnopek/pourover
+There is a community-maintained fork that addresses a handful of post-NYT issues available via @hhsnopek's https
 - [hughsk/colony](https://github.com/hughsk/colony) - :chart_with_upwards_trend: In-browser network graphs representing the links between your Node.js code and its dependencies.
 - [jmreidy/sauce-tunnel](https://github.com/jmreidy/sauce-tunnel) - A Node.js wrapper around the Saucelabs tunnel jar
 - [localtunnel/localtunnel](https://github.com/localtunnel/localtunnel) - expose yourself
 - [shama/nodewebkit](https://github.com/shama/nodewebkit) - :computer: An installer for node-webkit
 - [nwjs/grunt-nw-builder](https://github.com/nwjs/grunt-nw-builder) - Let you build your node-webkit apps for mac, win and linux with grunt.
-It will download the prebuilt binaries for a specify version, unpacks it, creates a release folder, create the app.nw file for a specified directory and copys the app.nw file where it belongs.
+It will download the prebuilt binaries for a specify version, unpacks it, creates a release folder, create the app.nw file for a
 - [elm-lang/debug.elm-lang.org](https://github.com/elm-lang/debug.elm-lang.org) - Control time and change history.
 Laszlo's debugger lets you pause, rewind, and replay programs, swapping in new code to debug.
 - [jaredly/treed](https://github.com/jaredly/treed) - Powerful Tree Editor
 - [SeleniumBuilder/se-builder](https://github.com/SeleniumBuilder/se-builder) - Legacy Selenium Builder Project